-City Response: The City's FY2021-22 Consolidated Annual Performance Evaluation Report (CAPER) is the third submission of accomplishments pertaining to the City's 2019-2024 Five-Year Consolidated Plan.
-As required, the City reports accomplishments based on the program year 2021 Annual Action Plan that covers July 1, 2021, through June 30, 2022.
-State and local governments that directly receive Community Development Block Grant Funds (CDBG) from the Department of Housing and Urban Development (HUD) are required to submit the CAPER ninety days after the end of the program year.
+The City's FY2022-2023 Consolidated Annual Performance Evaluation Report (CAPER) is a summary of the accomplishment of goals established in the City's 2019-2024 Five-Year Consolidated Plan.
+As required, the City reports accomplishments based on the program year 2021-22 Annual Action Plan that covers July 1, 2022, through June 30, 2023.
+State and entitlement communities that directly receive Community Development Block Grant (CDBG) Funds from the Department of Housing and Urban Development (HUD) are required to submit the CAPER ninety days after the end of the program year.
 The CAPER meets three basic purposes: